 A hamster wheel is a popular addition to many hamster cages.
 But what are hamster wheels for?
 What types of hamster wheels are available?
 And should you get a hamster wheel for your furry friend?

 In the wild, a hamster can run for several miles in a single night.
 Something they obviously can’t do when confined to a cage.

 With a hamster wheel, your pet can run surprisingly long distances without ever having to leave home.
-In fact, by running in a hamster wheel, some hamsters have been known to run more than 5 miles in a single night!
+In fact, some pet hamsters have been known to run more than 5 miles in a single night!

-All this running is great exercise for your hamster, which means they’re more likely to stay fit and healthy and not get too fat!
-It’s also thought that hamsters enjoy running as it goes some way towards replacing exploring, which they would do in the wild but can’t do in a cage.
+- Running is great exercise for your hamster, which means they’re more likely to stay fit and healthy and not get too fat!

 - Female hamsters with wheels even give birth to more pups per litter than those without!